-#FutureForum, chaired by Congressman Eric Swalwell, is a group of 26 young Democratic Members of the House of Representatives who are focused on issues and opportunities for millennial Americans. #FutureForum is a pillar of the Democratic Policy and Communications Committee (DPCC), an initiative overseen by Democratic Leader Nancy Pelosi.
+#FutureForum, founded in 2015 by Congressman Eric Swalwell, is a group of about 50 young Democratic Members of the House of Representatives who are focused on issues and opportunities for millennial Americans.

 The millennial generation is facing challenges that Congress can’t afford to ignore.
 From the crisis of ever-increasing student loan debt to the decline of entrepreneurship among young Americans compared to previous generations, these challenges are impacting the overall health of our economy.

 #FutureForum believes Congress can’t just talk to millennials but needs to talk with millennials to create solutions to our growing challenges.
 Through opportunities on the Floor of the House of Representatives and visits to cities across the country, #FutureForum is crowdsourcing ideas and meeting members of our generation where they are: community colleges and universities, workforce training centers, start-ups and established companies.